 In addition current developments such as tailor-made medications, which require corresponding examinations to determine the actual condition, as well as the increasing centralization of laboratories as regional service providers for the largest possible user groups, contribute to the fact that we see an important and growing field of application for our systems in laboratory logistics.

-Christopher Kranz, Head of Solutions Management
+Christopher Kranz, Director Marketing & Solutions Management

 What do these developments mean for sample transport and laboratory logistics?